 3. Hey, check it out – I’m still me!

 After we shared stories about motherhood and the stresses of raising kids, conversation soon swerved to other things, like life and dreams for the future.
-Of course, we also gossiped, drank too much, played card games and broke into song every time a 90s classic came on.
+Of course, we also gossiped, drank too much, played card games and broke into song every time a ’90s classic came on the stereo.
 Amongst all that, I had a realisation – I still existed as a person underneath all the mum stuff.
-Deep down, I was still the same person I’d always been, and that weekend, I got to do exactly what I wanted.
-I got to talk like an adult, eat and sleep whenever I chose to, and even got to the local market where I shopped for – get this – things for me.
+Deep down, I was still the same person I’d always been, and that weekend I got to do exactly what I wanted.
+I got to talk like an adult, eat and sleep whenever I chose to, and even got to the local market where I shopped for – get this – things for ME.
 Woohoo, I’m still in here!

 4. Why did I wait so long for a break?